The AALLYN Ethos

 Life Practices and Daily Habits that Align with my Intentional Living Practices

-Making space for presence with my family, whether in our daily ritual of unhurried morning cuddles or showing up for every single school event on the calendar has been a crucial readjustment.
+Making space for presence with my family, whether in our daily ritual of unhurried morning cuddles or showing up for every single school event on the calendar has been one of the most important shifts in my life.
 I love my comforts as much as the next person, but keeping my home as minimal as possible has helped not only making more intentional purchases of new items, but also truly valuing the items I already know and love.
-I like to keep open, empty spaces, where possible in my home — I find it helps me stay creative and keeps my brain flexible for problem solving.
+I like open, uncluttered spaces.
+They give my mind room to breathe, spark new ideas, and keep me flexible when I’m problem-solving.

-I want AALLYN to reflect intentionality and give women tools (or bags) that support the life they actually want to live and are living, not the one they feel pressured to live.
+AALLYN is built on that belief: to make products that support the life women actually live, not the one they feel pressured to live.

 Practices and Principles that Help Me Consume with Intention